Our application process for court partners is closed for the 2023-24 cohort.

 About the Fellowship

-We are accepting applications from court partners to host the inaugural cohort of the Judicial Innovation Fellows.
+The Judicial Innovation Fellowship is an opportunity for courts to level up their access to justice work with the help of a technology professional.
 Each fellow will be placed in the partner court for up to a year, and will have software development, design, data, or cybersecurity experience to apply to a project that betters the public’s access to justice by improving your court’s transparency, equity, or efficiency.

 These fellows are career professionals.
 The core of their work will be project-based, and they are advisors to the court in their area of expertise.
 Unless otherwise negotiated, the fellows’ salary, benefits, and travel are paid for by the JIF program.